Madhuresh-Fichadiya/Btech-sem-6-lab-solution/Lab_10 - LINQ Connectivity.md

 **- Microsoft.EntityFrameworkCore.Tools**

 ## Step 2: Add Model class and ApplicationDbContext class files
-- Here we have used Employee model
+- Here we have used Employee model, Also Make sure that table name and the class name must be same.
 ```csharp
 //Employee Model class
 public class Employee